-Tim has been a proponent of the SRA for years, though his engagement with nuclear, energy and climate issues has deepened since Joanna Macy’s recent collaboration with SRA and his subsequent immersion in her work.
-Having worked at Peaceful Belly Farm for seven years and having been a member of the Treasure Valley Food Coalition, he is also a long time advocate for local food.
+Tim helps the Alliance address nuclear, energy and climate issues in many ways.
+He was inspired by the Alliance’s collaboration with Joanna Macy’s and subsequently immersed himself in her work.
+He is a long time advocate for local food, including working at Peaceful Belly Farm for seven years and being a member of the Treasure Valley Food Coalition.
 He is a yoga teacher, a musician and the host of a radio show on Boise Community Radio.
-He is also presently enrolled in a Masters program in clinical mental health counseling.
+He also recently completed a Masters program in clinical mental health counseling.
 Positioned at the intersection of numerous disciplines and groups, he keeps an eye out for new ways to enliven community around issues that matter.

 Kerry was raised in Nevada and has lived in Idaho since 1979.
 She joined the Alliance in the early 80′s and soon became a volunteer, and then staff.
 She worked in many capacities for the Alliance, from issues coordinator to executive director.
 “I got active in the Alliance out of concern for Idaho’s air and water, and that hasn’t changed.
 Being a part of the Alliance’s work is the best thing I can do for Idaho’s future.”
 Kerry is now a content manager for a Boise based health information company.